-• non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes provider-related donations; and/or, (c) federal funds.
-Select one: None of the specified sources of funds contribute to the non-federal share of computable waiver costs O The foll owing source(s) are used each that applies: \square{He} valth care-related taxes or fees \square{Pre} ovider-related donations \Box Fe deral funds For eac h source of funds indicated above, describe the source of the funds in detail: ppendix I: Fi nancial Accountability I-5: I Exclusion of Medicaid Payment for Room and Board a.
-Services Fui nished in Residential Settings.
-Select one: No servi individu ices under this waiver are furnished in residential settings other than the private residence of the ual. fied in Appendix C, the state furnishes waiver services in residential settings other than the personal home ndividual.
-Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the that the state uses to exclude Medicaid payment for room and board in residential settings: olete this item. nnendir I: Fi nancial Accountability c.
+c.
 Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that ux 1: Financiai Accountability
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one:

+None of the specified sources of funds contribute to the non-federal share of computable waiver costs

+The following source(s) are used

+Check each that applies:

+Health care-related taxes or fees

+Provider-related donations

+Federal funds

+For each source of funds indicated above, describe the source of the funds in deta il: -------------------- ------------------------ --------------------- ---------------------- ----- a.
+Services Furnished in Residential Settings.
+Select one:

+I-5: Exclusion of Medicaid Payment for Room and Board

+No services under this waiver are furnished in residential settings other than the private residence of the individual.

+As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.

+b.
+Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings:

+Do not compi lete this item.